 (989) 755-5751 between 7:00am and 9:00pm, Monday~Friday.

-Residents can request a specific day for their property to be treated.
+Residents hosting an event can request a specific day for their property to be treated.

 SCMAC provides a customized service for those residents and businesses having special functions or events on their property.
 Priority service requests are usually scheduled for the evening prior to the event.
 Treatment is performed during the normal spray shift, usually between sunset and midnight.
 Each address is limited to two priorities or special function requests per year.
 SCMAC completes requests for more than 2,000 events annually for property owners in Saginaw County.